PHOENIXCONTACT/MORYX-Framework/docs/manual/ProductUI.md

 # Product Management

-The product management manages all information of a product from the master data over the production until the finished article.
+The product management manages all information of a product from the master data over the production until the finished instance.
 In the context of the Control System a product the type or the "catalog" product which a custom can choose for an order.
-The article is the instance or the physical produced part which gets a customer for his order.
+The product is the instance or the physical produced product which gets a customer for his order.

 ## Overview